-3 Letter to the European Financial Reporting Advisory Group ('EFRAG') of 26 June 2015 with EBA's views on the adoption of IFRS 9 Financial Instruments interpretations and practices.
+&lt;sup>3 Letter to the European Financial Reporting Advisory Group ('EFRAG') of 26 June 2015 with EBA's views on the adoption of IFRS 9 Financial Instruments high-quality and consistent application of IFRS 9 and could help to promote consistent interpretations and practices.
 The objective of the EBA guidelines is to be in line with the BCBS guidance.
 The EBA guidelines would not prevent credit institutions from meeting the impairment requirements in IFRS 9.